 Operational Risk: TransRe and TRE maintain comprehensive and well tested contingency plans which allow us to run the business effectively during times of operational stress.
-TRE has followed different governments' directives and asked employees to minimise their travel; consequently, all TRE staff are working remotely, and we anticipate that this will continue for some time.
+TRE has followed different governments' directives and asked employees to minimise their travel; consequently, most TRE staff are working remotely, and we anticipate that this will continue for some time.
 During this time, regular meetings are held between TRE's senior management team and with TransRe's senior executive team to ensure business processes continue to operate effectively.

 All TRE staff have access to TransRe's and TRE's IT infrastructure remotely.
 Essential business interactions with staff, clients and brokers continue digitally and all business-critical processes are reviewed regularly to ensure deadlines can be met.
-Although there will be some operational inconvenience, TRE remains well positioned to support its key stakeholders including its staff, clients and brokers during this stressed time.
+Operational inconvenience has been limited and TRE remains well positioned to support its key stakeholders including its staff, clients and brokers during this stressed time.